MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_powershell.md

 ## Hyper-V Container

 Hyper-V Containers provide an additional layer of isolation over Windows Server Containers.
 Each Hyper-V Container is created within a highly optimized virtual machine.
 Where a Windows Server Container shares a kernel with the Container host, and all other Windows Server Containers running on that host, a Hyper-V container is completely isolated from other containers.
 Hyper-V Containers are created and managed identically to Windows Server Containers.
-For more informa
+For more information about Hyper-V Containers see [Managing Hyper-V Containers](../management/hyperv_container.md).

-Hyper-V containers are not available in Microsoft Azure.
-To completed this exercise, you must be working on an on-prem system that meets the requirements for Hyper-V containers.
+> Microsoft Azure does not support Hyper-V container.
+To complete the Hyper-V exercises, you need an on-prem container host.

 ### Create Container <!--2-->